jgmenu/jgmenu/docs/manual/jgmenu.1.md

     (e.g. by the user typing) the menu width will NOT adjust.

 `menu_height_min` = __integer__ (default 0)
+:   Set the minimum height of the root menu.
+If `menu_height_min` and
+    `menu_height_max` these are set to the same value, the menu height will be fixed at that value.
+If set to zero, they will be ignored.

 `menu_height_max` = __integer__ (default 0)
-:   Set the min and max height of the root menu.
-If these are set to the same
+:   Set the minimum height of the root menu.
+See `menu_height_min`
-    value, the menu height will be fixed at that value.
-If set to zero, they will be ignored.

 `menu_height_mode` = (static | dynamic) (default static)
 :   `static` means that the height of the initial root menu will be used for